-I ordered the best-selling mop on Amazon — the O-Cedar EasyWring Microfiber Spin Mop and Bucket Floor Cleaning System.
-It has more than 6,500 customer reviews and 4.3 out of 5 stars.
-It's also approved by America's No. 1 cleaning expert, Don Aslett.
+I ordered the bestselling mop on Amazon — the O-Cedar Mop and Bucket Floor Cleaning System.
+It has more than 10,000 verified five-star reviews and a 4.7-star rating.

-For comparison, the Swiffer Wet Jet has 1,400 reviews and a 4-star rating.
-The number I was most concerned with, though, was the price.
-At $30 for the entire O-Cedar system — collapsible mop handle, machine-washable reusable cloth head and bucket with pedal-activated spin technology — and free two-day shipping thanks to Amazon Prime, I was sold.
+At $30 for the entire O-Cedar system — collapsible mop handle, machine-washable reusable cloth head and bucket with pedal-activated spin technology — I was sold.

 It's easy to assemble